cupcakearmy/cryptgeon/README.md

 ## Deployment

-ℹ️ `https` is required otherwise browsers will not support the cryptographic functions.
+> ℹ️ `https` is required otherwise browsers will not support the cryptographic functions.

+> ℹ️ There is a health endpoint available at `/api/health/`.
+It returns either 200 or 503.

 ### Docker